foureyes/csci-ua.0003-spring2020-002/slides/turtle/turtle-more.markdown

 <section markdown="block">
 ##  A Few Tips for Running Programs

-Running these programs (from IDLE or from Terminal!) cause a new window to pop up.
+Running these programs from your editor will cause a new window to pop up.
 You may encounter some _minor annoyances_:

 * the window usually opens up __behind the interactive shell (or Terminal)__ &rarr;
 * sometimes an extra Python process shows up as a __rocket icon on the dock__ &rarr;